MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/400_500_PageSupport.md

 title: 400 / 500 Page Results
 description: This topic reviews setting up an e-Commerce page to show end users for 400 or 500 results.
-author: BrianShook
+author: brshoo
-manager: BrendanSullivanMSFT
+manager: annbe
-ms.date: 08/30/2019
+ms.date: 10/01/2019
 ms.topic: article
 ms.prod:
-ms.service: Dynamics365Operations
+ms.service: dynamics-ax-retail
 ms.technology:

 # optional metadata

 # ms.search.form:
-audience: Developer
+audience: Application user
 # ms.devlang:
 ms.reviewer: josaw
-ms.search.scope: Retail, Core, Operations
+ms.search.scope: Operations, Retail, Core
 # ms.tgt_pltfrm:
 ms.custom:
 ms.assetid:
 ms.search.region: Global
 # ms.search.industry:
 ms.author: brshoo
-ms.search.validFrom: 2019-08-30
+ms.search.validFrom: 2019-10-31
-ms.dyn365.ops.version:
+ms.dyn365.ops.version: Release 10.0.5

 ---

-# 400/500 Page Support
+# Support 400/500 error pages

-This topic describes how to include 400 and 500 Error Page support for your site using the Authoring Tools in Microsoft Dynamics 365 for Retail.
+This topic describes how to implement 400 and 500 error page support for your site using the authoring tools in Dynamics 365 Retail.

 ## Overview

 HTTP protocol will send error codes when a request is not successful.
 All 4xx categorical error codes are client error responses.
 All 5xx categorical error codes are server error responses.
-In Microsoft Dynamics 365 for Retail, customers can build a customized response page to show an end user in the case of a 4xx or 5xx error code response.
+In Dynamics 365 Retail, application users can build customized response pages to display to end users in the event of 4xx or 5xx error code responses.

 ## Build the Error Response Page
 To begin, build the error page you would like displayed to your end users if an error occurs.